odersky/sips/drafts/inlinemeta.md

 (then their expansion is going to be deferred until these methods expand) and in normal code (in that case, expansion will take place immediately at the place where the meta expression is written).

-In a meta expression, `meta` is not a keyword, but a reference to a method declared in the `scala.meta` metaprogramming library:
+In a meta expression, `meta` is not a keyword, but a reference to a magic method declared in the `scala.meta` metaprogramming library:

     package object meta {